ENTREPRENEURSHIP AND THE DIGITAL ECONOMY - 2023/4

 Module code: MANM104

-In the course of this examination it also considers how entrepreneurial innovation can be encouraged and, importantly, how it can be squandered or lost.
-A range of different business models are considered alongside processes and prospects for innovative development.
-Students are encouraged to research and critically evaluate designated emerging-growth companies in the Digital Economy using Entrepreneurial theory and the business model framework to develop systematic plans to scale the business.
+For assessment, students are encouraged to research and critically evaluate designated emerging-growth companies in the Digital Economy using Entrepreneurial theory and the business model framework to develop systematic plans to scale the business.

 Surrey Business School